STAT545-UBC/STAT545-UBC-original-website/git66_rstudio-git-github-hell.md

 If you cannot deal with the two root causes identified above, then it is possible that a [more powerful Git(Hub) client](git02_git-clients.html) will be able to cope with these situations.
 But I make no promises.
 You should also try Git operations from the command line.

+#### I hear you have some Git repo inside your Git repo

+Do not create a Git repository inside another Git repository.
+Just don't.

+If you have a genuine need for this, which is really rare, the proper way to do is is via [submodules](http://git-scm.com/book/en/v2/Git-Tools-Submodules).

+In STAT 545, you do not need to do this and when we've seen it, it's been a mistake.
+This has resulted in the unexpected and complete loss of the inner Git repository.
+To be sure, there was more going on here, but non-standard usage of Git repos makes it much easier to make costly mistakes.

 Go back to the [index for the all the Git stuff](git00_index.html).